 I used the Product Vision Board above to create the roadmap shown below.
 You can download the GO roadmap template by clicking on the picture.

 The roadmap above takes the Vision Board contents, and shows how the strategy is executed over the next 12 months.
 It states the planned major releases with their goals, key features, and metrics.
 Version 1, for instance, is focussed on user acquisition, version 2 on activation and revenue generation.
 Version 3 is about retaining existing users, and version 4 targets a new segment and tries to acquire new users.
 (I discuss in more detail in my post “The GO Product Roadmap”.)

 Your roadmap should tell a coherent story about how the product is likely grow: Choose the goals carefully and consider their relationships.

 Which timeframe your roadmap should cover and how often you want to create a major release / new product version depends on your product.
 You should be reasonably confident about your roadmap and avoid speculation.
-You can regard the roadmap goals as hypotheses, but they should be informed assumptions, and not wild guesses.

 If you cannot look further than the next release, then do not employ a roadmap!

-Step 3: Derive your Product Canvas/Backlog
+Step 3: Derive your Product Backlog

-With your GO roadmap in place, you can now take the next step and use the product roadmap to stock your Product Canvas or product backlog.
+With your GO roadmap in place, you can now take the next step and use the product roadmap to stock your product backlog.
 The GO roadmap provides you with the goal for the next major release, the two to three key features, and the metrics, which are a great starting point for discovering the product details including the user journeys, epics, the visual design, and the nonfunctional requirements.